nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 +-----------+-------------------+----------------------+-----------------------+

 .. note::
-   The :ref:`nrf_security_backends_oberon` uses functionality from Original Mbed TLS for RSA operations.
+   The :ref:`nrf_security_backends_oberon` uses functionality from the original Mbed TLS for RSA operations.

 Secure Hash configurations
 **************************

-The Secure Hash algorithms can be configured by setting Kconfig options in the following table:
+To configure the Secure Hash algorithms, set the following Kconfig options:

 +--------------+--------------------+---------------------------------------------+
 | Algorithm    | Support            | Backend selection                           |